-Authorized users, defined as any person to whom Company has granted a unique user identification to gain access to the Company's systems, should only use Highmark Health assets for business related purposes.
+Authorized users, defined as any person to whom the company has granted a unique user identification to gain access to the company's systems, should only use Highmark Health assets for business-related purposes.
 Highmark Health's information systems may never be used for personal gain or profit.
-The use of external personal e-mail accounts (e.g. Hotmail, Gmail) to conduct Company work or transmit Company information is prohibited.
+The use of external personal email accounts (e.g., Hotmail, Gmail, Comcast, Verizon) to conduct company work or transmit company information is prohibited.